 Please, visit our birth planning page as well

-which has additional birth education.
+has additional birth education.

 The Birth Plan: